Virtual Behavior Support Internship

 - Literature review of information regarding positive behavior support.

-Time will be spent in Day Services and with Production Plant Participants in achieving their goals.
-Mobility within Riverfront or the community is required.
-There is an occasional need for pushing/pulling wheelchairs for adults of various sizes.
-Ability to present information and respond to questions from participants, staff and the general public in face-to-face interactions is needed.
+Time will be spent virtually in meetings and in our Day Services program with participants in achieving their goals.
+Ability to present information and respond to questions from participants, staff and the general public in virtual interactions is needed.